Instant Pot Carnitas

 • Dairy: Mexican Crema, sour cream or crumbled Mexican cheese.

-Close-up of Instant Pot carnitas.
+Close-up of Instant Pot carnitas recipe.

 A bowl of juicy and crispy shredded instant pot carnitas topped with fresh cilantro.